Click PLC Unlocks Solo Controller: Modbus ASCII Revealed!

 The Click PLC can communicate to a remote I/O (input and output) controller modules using the Modbus protocol for communications.
 The BX-MBIO provides both Modbus RTU and Modbus TCP interfaces for remote IO.
 Modbus RTU is a serial communication and Modbus TCP is an Ethernet communication.
 Modbus RTU is supported over an RS-485 serial connection. … Read more

-Click PLC to Stride Modbus TCP Remote IO
+Click PLC Programming with Stride Field IO Modbus TCP Setup

 We will now look at the Click PLC Modbus TCP remote io.
 The Click PLC can use remote inputs and outputs from Stride.
 The Stride Field I/O Modules are simple and compact.
 They provide an economical means to connect inputs and outputs to an Ethernet Modbus TCP communication network.
 Every module operates as a standalone … Read more